matchmore/documentation/iOS.md

 ---
-title: iOS integration & configuration
+title: iOS SDK
 ---

 ### Getting started

+To include Matchmore SDK in your project you need to use CocoaPods.

 #### CocoaPods
 If you don't have CocoaPods installed on your computer, you'll need to execute this command in the terminal: